wodenpy.use_libwoden

 • do_autos (c_int) – Boolean of whether to simulate autos or not (0 False, 1 True)

-A class structured equivalently to a visi_set struct, used by the C and CUDA code in libwoden_float.so
+A class structured equivalently to a woden_settings_t struct, used by the C/C++/GPU code in libwoden_float.so or libwoden_double.so.
+Retain a copy of the settings in Python for easy access and manipulation.

 woden_settings.command(cmd)[source]